Strip-search optional: Volunteers to test new Swiss jail

 Their temporary stand-ins won’t have to pay or get paid to participate in the jail’s dress rehearsal, and they will be treated like inmates in some regards: testing food, undergoing intake procedures, walking the yard, etc.

 The volunteers can’t bring cellphones or other electronic devices inside.
 Every participant will require security clearance, and need to undergo checks similar to airport screenings.
-Strip-searches at entry, however, will be optional.
+Strip-searches upon entry, however, will be optional.

 The stunt doubles also will receive a “safe word” they can give the staff to bail out immediately if they get cold feet or start to crack under the conditions.